Seven main principles in Dairy Herd Management

 Managing Milk Quality

 Immediately after milking, the milk needs to be chilled.
 For large farms, this might be in your own refrigeration units.
-Otherwise, milk needs to be transported right after milking to a colling collection center.
+Otherwise, the milk needs to be transported right after milking to a colling collection center.

 Principles of Cow Comfort